Electoral district of Gumeracha

-Gumeracha was an electoral district of the House of Assembly in the Australian state of South Australia from 1857 to 1902 and again from 1938 to 1970.
+Gumeracha (spelt as Gumeracka from 1857 until 1860) was an electoral district of the House of Assembly in the Australian state of South Australia from 1857 to 1902 and again from 1938 to 1970.

-Gumeracha's most historic MPs were Thomas Playford II and Thomas Playford IV.
-IV served continuously as Premier of South Australia from 5 November 1938 to 10 March 1965, the longest term of any elected government leader in the history of Australia, albeit with the assistance of the Playmander.
+Gumeracha's representative from March 1938 to March 1968, Thomas Playford IV, served continuously as Premier of South Australia from November 1938 to March 1965, the longest term of any elected government leader in the history of Australia.
+His record is controversial due to the Playmander helping his electoral successes.

-The town of Gumeracha is currently represented by the safe Liberal seat of Morialta, having previously been in Kavel.